MicrochipTech/PIC32MZW1_Matter_Project/examples/lighting-app/mchp/pic32mzw1/README.md

   <p align="center"><img width="600" src="assets/tss_compones.png">
   </p>

-- **Notes:** ECC608B Trust board is optional for test, if you want to disable the use fo ECC608B.
-To disable the use of ECC608B, you can disable the definition of "CHIP_DEVICE_CONFIG_ECC_INTEGRATION" in src/platform/wfi32/CHIPDevicePlatformConfig.h
+- **Notes:** ECC608B Trust board is optional for test, default settng is disable.
+To enable the use of ECC608B, you can enable the definition of "CHIP_DEVICE_CONFIG_ECC_INTEGRATION" in src/platform/wfi32/CHIPDevicePlatformConfig.h

 <a name="demosetup"></a>